haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/release-notes/CloudReleaseNotes2.2.md

 * **Staging and Production environments in the UI** for Pro projects.
 Starting October 23, 2017, all projects created using the free 30-day trial or provisioned for new accounts includes Staging and Production environments in the Project Web Interface.
 Existing accounts created before October 23, 2017 can enter a ticket to be updated.
 For more information, see [Add Staging and Production to Pro projects UI]({{ page.baseurl }}/cloud/trouble/pro-env-management.html).

 * **30-day free trials available** for Starter and Pro projects.
 Starting October 23, 2017, we provide trials for Start and Pro projects.
 We autoprovision your project, configuring basic settings to get you started.
 You can access a new Onboarding Portal to get started with your project.
-For more information, see [Subscriptions and plans]({{ page.baseurl }}/cloud/basic-information/cloud-plans.html).
+For more information, see [订阅和计划]({{ page.baseurl }}/cloud/basic-information/cloud-plans.html).

 * **Improvements to the {{site.data.var.ece}} deployment process**.
 This release includes new build and deployment variables.
 Users of earlier versions of {{site.data.var.ece}} will note that MCC has been replaced by ece-tools and ece-patches, which allows for patching your {{site.data.var.ece}} without requiring a full installation of base code and the patch.
 For more information, see [Magento application environment variables](http://devdocs.magento.com/guides/v2.2/cloud/env/environment-vars_magento.html), [Composer](http://devdocs.magento.com/guides/v2.2/cloud/reference/cloud-composer.html), and [Changes in Deployment](#deploy).

 * **Upgraded technology stack.**  {{site.data.var.ece}} recommends Fastly 1.2.33 and dropped support for PHP 5.6 and Varnish 3.
 We now support PHP 7.1 and Varnish 5, along with Redis 3.2 and MySQL 5.7.
 All [third-party libraries](http://devdocs.magento.com/guides/v2.2/release-notes/thirdparty-mccloud.html) have been upgraded to the latest stable version.

 * **Pipeline deployment**, a new deployment process, enables build and deployment stages to minimize production system downtime for site updates.
 This deployment expands on the previous Configuration Management for {{site.data.var.ece}}.
-To learn more, see [Configuration Management](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html) and [Pipeline Deployment]({{ page.baseurl }}/config-guide/deployment/pipeline/).
+To learn more, see [Configuration Management](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html) and [管道部署]({{ page.baseurl }}/config-guide/deployment/pipeline/).

 * **Bundled extensions**.
 This release of Magento includes the first third-party extension that we are bundling with Magento Commerce -- Magento Social.
 This extension establishes a connection between your store and your corporate Facebook account, and creates a page with products from your catalog.
 When shoppers click a product, they are redirected to the corresponding product page in your Magento store.